A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Dutch Henry’s Crossing or Shermanville | Franklin | Name Change | Now Lane.
 Dutch Henry’s Crossing was established in 1849 on Pottawatomie Creek.
 Henry Sherman, proprietor. | |

-Dyer’s Crossing | Pottawatomie | Lost place. | Established in 1853 on Big Blue River at Juniata on the Fort Leavenworth-Fort Riley Military Road.
-Samuel D. Dyer, Proprietor.
-Dyer operated a store and a hotel.
-A ferry was operated by a man named “Garland” in 1853.
+Dyer’s Crossing | Pottawatomie | Lost Place. | NA | Established in 1853 on Big Blue River at Juniata on the Fort Leavenworth-Fort Riley Military Road, it was owned by Samuel D. Dyer, a proprietor who operated a store and a hotel.
+In 1853, a man named “Garland” operated a ferry.
 The bridge was constructed in 1854-55 and destroyed by ice in February 1856. |